DRXD1000/Route0x/README.md

 <img src="./images/HINT3-F1.png"/><br/><br/>
 <img src="./images/HINT3-OOS-RECALL.png"/><br/><br/>

 **P50 Latency:** Numbers taken from the Amazon research paper and compared with Route0x system that uses FP32 ONNX and more.
+Our latency numbers were ran on a Mac M1 Pro 16" machine, while not directly comparable as the hardware is different gives an idea.

 <img src="./images/p50 Latency.png"/><br/><br/>

 Caveat: Route0x uses SetFit as a base.
 But not as-is, we added a tweak on how we use it and a few more innovations on top of SetFit.
 (Jump to the sections below for more details).
 But unlike the SetFit + NA option suggested in the paper, We do not perturb positive samples to create hard negatives, We employ a straight forward Low-shot learning regime that only needs 2-samples from real dataset to simulate real world query routing users (who might find it hard to offer more samples for each route of interest).
 We augment those 2 sampls into to 12 effective samplesm, more on this later.
 Also we train only for 100 steps.
 The LLMs used in the paper as for as we can tell are hosted APIs hence by design suffers high latency due to network I/O and incurs $ which makes it infeasible for query routing which might touch many queries even if with uncertainity routing.

-Note: All numbers are based on MPS GPU device.
+Note: All numbers are based on CPU, MPS/CUDA GPU device.
 Numbers can slightly vary based on the device and seeds.
-As the paper shows only the best number without any notion of variations denoted usually with ±.
+As the paper shows only the best numbers (without any notion of variations denoted usually with ±), we also show the best numbers in this comparison.

 <img src="./images/HINT3-Training Regime.png"/>